In the U.S., almost half of our food — 40 percent of what we grow — ends up in the garbage.

 20. Mixed vegetables (53,000 tons)

-From the garden (or store) to the table… food being a primary prep resource, should not be wasted.
-We should develop habits that enable us to more efficiently utilize and consume more of what we have.
+From the garden (or store) to the table – food being a preparedness resource – should not be wasted if we can help it.
+We should develop habits that enable us to more efficiently utilize and consume what we have.

 – Better food preservation habits

 – Portion control, estimation of quantities while preparing meals

 – Willingness to eat left-overs before cooking up a new meal

 Be aware of “Use-by” and “Sell-by” dates.

 I generally found this data to be interesting, although not surprising that so much food gets thrown out.
 One wonders what would happen if and when there are real food shortages.